maurovm/thesis_template/README.md

 The title pages for a DPhil/PhD thesis and for a 4YP report can be created with very similar code.
-They both use the default title page [titlepage-oxford.tex](titlepage-oxford.tex).
+They both use the default title page "[titlepage-oxford.tex](titlepage-oxford.tex)".
 The only difference is the use of the ``\verb|report|'' package option.
 For example, the title page for the DPhil thesis can be created with the following code: